Christoph16478/iq/iq_python.md

 **What type of language is python?
 Programming or scripting?**

 Python is capable of scripting, but in general sense, it is considered as a general-purpose programming language.
-To know more about Scripting, you can refer to the Python Scripting Tutorial.

 ----